alephnode/alephnode/src/pages/02-record-graphql.md

 `
 ```

-Pretty self-explanatory if you paid attention to the schema blurb earlier 😃.
+Pretty self-explanatory if you paid attention to the GraphQL blurb earlier 😃.

-Next, I'll define the resolvers that'll map my data to functions that know what to do with them.
+Next, define the resolvers that'll map data to functions that know what to do with it.

-I'll define my queries in Query.js:
+Define queries in Query.js:

 ```javascript
 module.exports = {